- Learn more about why food insecurity is a serious public health problem

 In 2018, the Parliamentary Budget Officer estimated that a basic income for all Canadians, based on the Ontario Basic Income model, would cost approximately 76 billion dollars.
 However, when immediate cost savings are removed, such as social assistance costs and GST rebates, the net cost would be 44 billion dollars.
 This net cost is much less than the cost of poverty in Canada.
 A basic income guarantee for all would also align well with the pillars of Canada’s Poverty Reduction Strategy as it would help to foster dignity, opportunity and security for all recipients.

-If elected, I ask that your party take swift action to develop and enact legislation for a basic income guarantee as an effective response to the problem of household food insecurity as well as shorter-term consequences of the economic fallout of the COVID-19 pandemic.
+I ask that Canada’s 43rd parliament take swift action to develop and enact legislation for a basic income guarantee as an effective response to the problem of household food insecurity as well as shorter-term consequences of the economic fallout of the COVID-19 pandemic.